Comments, compliments and complaints

 You can make a complaint by calling us, writing to us or via the button below.
 If you choose to write a letter, please make sure you leave your contact details alongside the complaint.
 You can find our contact details on our contact us page.

-If you need help making a complaint about one of our services, we have a independent advocacy page which explains how to contact an independent advocate and how you’ll be supported.
+If you need help making a complaint about one of our services, we have a dedicated independent advocacy page.

 The service is for people with physical or learning disabilities, older people, carers, and those with mental health needs.
 They will help you make informed choices and decisions about your wellbeing and social care.